-Not too long after they opened, I finally had a chance to visit the restaurant with friends.
-Upon entering the restaurant, I wasn’t ready for how small it is.
+Birch opened up in June 2013 and I finally had a chance to visit the restaurant when I went there to eat with friends.
+When I entered the restaurant, I wasn’t ready for how small it is.
 It basically only seats 16-18 people around a U-shaped bar.
-Nonetheless, this tiny restaurant felt very inviting.
+Nonetheless, this tiny restaurant, run by chef-owners Benjamin and Heidi Sukle, was very inviting.
 My friends and I all decided to jump in feet first and try the 4-Course dinner menu for $49 each.
 We weren’t disappointed.

 200 Washington Street,